On a model for the Navier--Stokes equations using magnetization variables: Global well-posedness for a model system

 So far, we have considered the magnetization variables in the Navier--Stokes equations and proved the equivalence of the formulations for sufficiently regular weak solutions.
-Due to this equivalence, we do not expect to the reformulation to immediatley yield new information about the Navier--Stokes equations.
-However, in this section we use the reformulation to derive a new model for the equations for which we can prove a global well-posedness result using a maximum principle similar to an analogous property of the Burgers equations.
-Some other recent studies of reformulated systems were discussed in the introduction.
+Due to this equivalence, we do not expect that revisiting this reformulation will quickly yield new information about the Navier--Stokes equations.
+However, in this section we prove our main result (Theorem \ref{thmH1/2}) that gives global well-posedness for a slight modification of the reformulation.